 8- Try Generic Brands

 For all the items on your supermarket, always consider and try the generic or store brand.
 If the quality is similar, you save some money.
 The more you buy of that item, the more you save.
 In my personal case, I would say that at least 60% of my items are from generic or store brands.
-And with all the money that I’ve save, I couldn’t be more happy.
+And with all the money that I’ve save, I couldn’t be happier.
 Generic can be Valuable.

 9- Be Careful With Subscriptions

 Subscriptions for services or products can be tricky.
 For example your gym could charge you $10 per day if you want make some exercise.
 And then offer an option to sell you a $80 per month subscription for you to use it all month.
 Free pass all days included.
 Although tempting, think really hard if you are going a number of times that justify that value.
 If you are going 4 to 6 times a month to the gym, then you can save money by NOT going to the subscription model.
 Also cancel any magazines or newspapers subscriptions that you don’t read.
 Do the math.

 10- Check Out Free Events and Places in Town

 One thing that caught my attention when I was visiting London, is the number of events and places that we can visit free of charge.
 British Museum, National Gallery, Old Royal Naval College, and so on.
 World class places and exhibitions that can be visited totally free.
 Amazing.
 From that moment on I always focus with extra attention on events and places that I can visit without paying nothing.
 You will be surprised, believe me.